 - Board-approved job descriptions – Often, when a board complains that they love the ED but there are major items not getting done, it is simply a matter of conflicting priorities.
 In many organizations, leadership is overworked so, for your sake and theirs, get on the same page.
 Whether you think major donor stewardship should be 20% or 70% of the time commitment – make sure you all agree.
 Or be ready to be continually disappointed.

 - Fundraising collateral materials – Too obvious?
 Maybe, but having the right materials at hand can be helpful when introducing anyone – donors, new staff, volunteers, etc. – to the organization.
+And these need to be updated annually.

 - Case statement – If you have a case for giving – use it.
 Make the calls, get the appointments, and don’t miss a great tool to speak with your potential and current donors.
 Get them on board with the organization’s focus, and money will always follow.